 Holistic Care

 Holistic therapy considers the whole person—mind, body, spirit (if you’re spiritual), and emotions.
 Aromatherapy and mindful meditation are examples of holistic techniques.
-Drug rehab for women and children using holistic techniques encourages recovery and helps in avoiding a relapse.
+Drug rehab for women with children using holistic techniques encourages recovery and helps in avoiding a relapse.

 Childcare or Parenting